James A. FitzPatrick Nuclear Power Plant

 The James A. FitzPatrick (JAF) Nuclear Power Plant is located in the Town of Scriba, near Oswego, New York, on the southeast shore of Lake Ontario.
 The nuclear power plant has one General Electric boiling water reactor.
 The 900 acre site is also the location of two other units at the Nine Mile Point Nuclear Generating Station.

 The power plant was originally built by Niagara Mohawk Power Corporation.
 FitzPatrick and half of the Nine Mile Point site were transferred to the Power Authority of the State of New York (PASNY), now called the New York Power Authority (NYPA).
-It was named after Power Authority Chairman James A. FitzPatrick.
-On November 2, 2015, Entergy Corp. announced its plans to shut down FitzPatrick Nuclear Power Plant in Oswego County after the reactor runs out of fuel in 2016.
-To avoid closure, Exelon Generation agreed to purchase the plant from Entergy at the price of $110 million.
+It was named after Power Authority Chairman James A. FitzPatrick, and the NYPA operated the plant until November 2000 when it was sold to Entergy Corporation.
+On November 2, 2015, Entergy announced its plans to shut down FitzPatrick at the time of its next fuel change in 2016 but instead elected to sell the plant to Exelon Generation for $110 million.

-On April 1, 2017, Exelon assumed ownership and operation of the plant.
-Following separation from Exelon in 2022, Constellation Energy assumed ownership and operation.
+On April 1, 2017, Exelon's generation division, Constellation Energy assumed ownership and continues to operate the plant.